mattsrc/opentx-lua-rssi-histogram/README.md

 own don't have flaps and it would be better to use the space for something else.

-#### Dynamic Config - Per radio (or model) layouts
+#### Dynamic Configuration - Per radio (or model) layouts

-The function `chooseSetup()` is called to return a layout config.
-This can simply return a set config or can optionally contain any sort of logic you want.
-Here is a simple script that returns a different config depending on radio model:
+The function `chooseSetup()` is called to return a layout configuration.
+This can simply return a set configuration or can optionally contain any sort of logic you want.
+Here is a simple script that returns a different configuration depending on radio model:

     local QX7_Layout = {
       -- stuff